Titles and Roles

 - Research Program

-Xiaoxian (Bill) Li, MD, PhD, is an Assistant Professor in the Department of Pathology and Laboratory Medicine of Emory University School of Medicine.
+Xiaoxian (Bill) Li, MD, PhD, is Professor and serves as Director of Breast Pathology and Director of Immunohistochemistry Laboratory in the Department of Pathology and Laboratory Medicine of Emory University School of Medicine.
 Board certified in clinical and anatomic pathology, Dr. Li specializes in breast pathology.
-Before joining Emory University in 2013, he completed fellowships in Oncologic Surgical Pathology and Breast Pathology at MD Anderson Cancer Center in Houston, TX.

 Publications Publication Date